cleb98/galactic-rag/README.md

 # Galactic RAG

 Pragmatic tooling that ingests the Hackapizza knowledge base with Datapizza AI and runs a Retrieval-Augmented Generation pipeline to answer every question.
+Are only supported the ingestion of menu PDFs in the Dataset/knowledge_base/menu and the RAG pipeline to answer questions about them.

 ## Quick start